-The proposed project consists of improvements to essential WWTP components for the town of Patagonia, AZ (the "Project") including upgrades to basin walls, secondary process equipment, chemical dosing, aeration, reuse water system, sludge dewatering, controls, and instrumentation.
-The purpose of this Project is to reduce the human health risks associated with waterborne diseases caused by exposure to untreated or inadequately treated wastewater and to reliably meet effluent discharge requirements.
-The Project is to eliminate the risk of WWTP failure that could result in approximately 45,000 gallons per day (gpd) of untreated or inadequately treated wastewater discharges to the Sonoita Creek, a tributary of Patagonia Lake and provide improved wastewater treatment for 443 existing residential connections.
+The proposed project consists of improvements to essential components of the wastewater treatment plant (WWTP) in the town of Patagonia, Arizona (the "Project").
+The purpose of the Project is to reduce the human health risks associated with waterborne diseases caused by exposure to untreated or inadequately treated wastewater and to reliably meet effluent discharge requirements.
+The Project will eliminate the risk of plant failure that could result in approximately 45,000 gallons per day (gpd) of untreated or inadequately treated wastewater discharges to Sonoita Creek, a tributary of Patagonia Lake, as well as provide improved wastewater treatment for 443 existing residential connections.